Student may enroll in up to four credits during the session. All courses will be taught in English.

 Antitrust and Merger in European Union Law, Professor Monéger (one credit)

 This course will focus on the rules and principles of antitrust and merger law in the European Union and its impact on corporations including U.S. corporations in Europe.
 Part of the course will be devoted to discussing the conflicting decisions made by U.S. and EU authorities over the past 10 years.

 European Union – Institutions and Politics, Professor Iris Canor (one credit)

 The European Union is often described as "the largest trading bloc in the world and its political clout is increasingly catching up with its economic might".
 It is also the most advanced model of transnational integration the study of which illuminates new forms of both international and constitutional/administrative law.
 The course will focus on issues of constitutional and institutional design of the European Union; some aspects of the establishment of the common market; the human rights design and its politics; and the interplay with other regional and international organizations such as the European Convention of Human Rights and the United Nations.

 Introduction to French Law and French Legal Culture, Professor Palmer (one credit)

 This course explores the entire French legal system, both its private law and public law, and attempts to give the student a broad historical and contemporary view of the French legal tradition, the famous French codes, the judicial system, doctrinal authors, the style of French judgments, legal education and an introduction to the legal profession.

-Classes will be held from Monday through Thursday, with one Friday class meeting (July 11).
+Classes will be held from Monday through Friday.

 Please note that this schedule is tentative and subject to change based on scheduling conflicts or low enrollment in a particular course. [ return to top ]